olivierfriard/boris_docs/index.rst

 In case of **Single selection** or **Multiple selection** all defined subjects can be added as modifiers using the **Add subjects as modifiers** button.
-This can help in case of coding interactions between subjects for example.
+This can help in case of coding the interactions between subjects for example.